-Voice scenes bring the Amazon Alexa voice experience into your Control4 system to allow voice control of automation features.
-For example, a voice scene allows you to play music from a streaming service (such as Spotify) throughout your house.
+Voice scenes extend the Amazon Alexa voice experience into your Control4 system with features that are not natively supported by Alexa.
+For example, a voice scene allows you to play music from a streaming service into a music zone in the house.
+Before creating a voice scene, you need to ask your Control4 Dealer to enable Alexa Home Automation.